-- This motion requires a second, - Two delegations may speak in favor of the motion and two opposed; the motion shall then be put to a vote, - Upon the conclusion of the committee's work, it will report its findings to the Council. - 9.7 FORMATION OF COMMISSIONS.
-The Council has the authority to establish commissions on topics that require long-term consideration, - A commission may be established to develop a convention or treaty, or to deal with an issue that requires more in-depth deliberation than the Council can provide, - The motion to establish a commission should be in the form of a draft resolution, detail the commission's membership, and establish the mandate for its formation, - Upon the conclusion of the commission's work, it will report to the Council as a whole for approval on its findings. - 9.8 CREATION OF CONVENTIONS AND TREATIES.
+- This motion requires a second, - Two delegations may speak in favor of the motion and two opposed, and - Upon the conclusion of the committee's work, it will report its findings to the Council. - 9.7 FORMATION OF COMMISSIONS.
+The Council has the authority to establish commissions on topics that require long-term consideration, - A commission may be established to develop a convention or treaty, or to deal with an issue that requires more in-depth deliberation than the Council can provide, - The motion to establish a commission should be in the form of a draft resolution, detail the commission's membership, and establish the mandate for its formation, and - Upon the conclusion of the commission's work, it will report to the Council as a whole for approval on its findings. - 9.8 CREATION OF CONVENTIONS AND TREATIES.
 The Council may decide to draft a convention or treaty on any given topic.
-The Council shall determine the format of such a document, - Conventions and treaties, upon conclusion, shall be sent to the General Assembly Plenary session for approval and ratification by all Member States.
+The Council shall determine the format of such a document, - Conventions and treaties, upon conclusion, shall be sent to the General Assembly for approval and ratification by all Member States.